-Allocation of funding to NACE sections and institutional sectors was straightforward for certain programmes but posed a challenge for others.
-Agricultural, forestry and fishing transfers, international funding commitments, transfers to public bodies and transfers to households were in general quite simple to assign.
-However identifying the sector, and in particular the NACE section, of the recipients of industry and commercial services grants (such as energy efficiency retrofit grants) was a more involved process.
+Allocation of funding to NACE sections and institutional sectors was straightforward for certain programmes but was challenging in some cases.
+In particular, the specific NACE section of the recipients of industry and commercial services grants (such as energy efficiency retrofit grants) was often difficult to identify.
 Details of grant recipients were sometimes published in the annual reports of the coordinating bodies.
 Otherwise we requested the data from the relevant organisations.
 The beneficiaries were assigned to NACE sections using the CSO's Business Register.